odinuv/web/en/apv/articles/sql-join/index.md

     WHERE person.id_location = location.id_person
 {% endhighlight %}

-Now the result is exactly the same as the one you obtained with the `JOIN` operator.
+Now the result is exactly the same as the one you have obtained with the `JOIN` operator.
-Cross join has two uses:
+The cross join has two uses:

 - When you have no idea about the join condition, it helps you find it.
 - When you really need all combinations of rows from two tables (which is rare, but happens sometimes).